nacho692/pa-dlna-chromecast/docs/source/development.rst

    + Writes the last chunk to the HTTP socket (see `Chunked Transfer Coding`_) and sends a ``SetNextAVTransportURI`` SOAP action with the new meta data.
-   + Upon receiving the HTTP GET request from the device, instantiates a new Track and starts its task to run the pulseaudio stream.
+   + Upon receiving the HTTP GET request from the device, instantiates a new Track and starts a task to run the pulseaudio stream.

  * The DLNA device: